yuzhimanhua/yuzhimanhua.github.io/index.md

 ## What's New [[What's Not New...](old.md)]
 2024-07 to 2024-12 Invited to be a PC member of [KDD 2025](https://kdd2025.kdd.org), [ICLR 2025](https://iclr.cc/Conferences/2025), and [WWW 2025](https://www2025.thewebconf.org).

+2024-09-20 Our survey on Scientific Large Language Models was accepted by [EMNLP 2024](https://2024.emnlp.org) main conference!

 2024-08 Started my visit at the University of Washington!
 Super excited to work with Prof. [Sheng Wang](https://homes.cs.washington.edu/~swang)!